xuan-wei/llama_cpp_scheduler/readme.md

    pip install -r requirements.txt
    ```

 3. Configure your models in `config.yaml`.
 You need to find the download url for the model you want to use from the model providers such as huggingface, modelscope, etc. The gguf file should be in a single file.
+Also, remember to set chat-template for each model.

 ## Usage